microsoft/powerbi-powershell/src/Modules/Workspaces/Commands.Workspaces/help/Set-PowerBIWorkspace.md

 ```

 ## DESCRIPTION
-This cmdlet will update the name or description of a Power BI workspace by using Power BI .NET SDK which calls the Power BI REST API.
+Updates the name or description of a Power BI workspace.
+Currently only -Scope Organization is supported.
+You must have logged in previously before using, Login-PowerBIServiceAccount.

 ## EXAMPLES